1973 Top Ten Pop Countdown Podcast

 Tony Orlando & Dawn with the #1 song of 1973, “Tie a Yellow Ribbon (Round the Old Oak Tree).”
 Orlando and Dawn had the #4 song of 1971 with another story song about signaling affections (or lack thereof) without all that difficult and unpleasant eye contact, hemming, hawing and stammering.
 “Knock Three Times.”
 In that song we never find out how the story ends, but “Tie a Yellow Ribbon” has a very happy ending: not just one, but a hundred yellow ribbons ’round the old oak tree.

-Well, thanks for listening to our 1973 edition of the Chartcrush Top Ten Countdown Show.
+And that’s it for our 1973 edition of the Chartcrush Top Ten Countdown Show.
 I’ve been your host, Christopher Verdesi.
-On our website, chartcrush.com, you can get a written transcript and streamable Spotify version of this and other Chartcrush Countdown Shows, plus chart run line graphs and other groovy extras.
-Every week, we count down a different year from the beginning of the charts in the ’40s all the way up to the present, so tune again, same station, same time, for another edition of Chartcrush.
+Thanks for listening.
+For more, go check out our website, chartcrush.com.
+There you’ll find a written transcript and link to stream the podcast version of the show, plus our full top 100 chart, chart run line graph and other groovy extras.
+We do that for every year we count down, ’40s to now and it’s all on the website, again chartcrush.com.
+It’s a different year every week on this show, so tune again, same station, same time, for another edition of Chartcrush!

 ::end transcript::